 By the Lipschitz property \eqref{eq:Lipschitz} of $\mathcal{C}$ clearly we have $|\mathcal{C}(T(X)) - \mathcal{C}(X)|\leq 2$.
-This easily implies From this and an analogous argument for the lower bound it is straightforward to obtain \eqref{eq:semiuniform}. \end{proof}
+Thus the integrands in the numerator and the denominator above can differ by a factor of at most $\theta^2$, which leads to the estimate From this and an analogous argument for the lower bound it is straightforward to obtain \eqref{eq:semiuniform}. \end{proof}

-In the final arguments we will needed statements holding uniformly in a large enough time window before time $|X|$.
-Thus we define, conditionally on $|X| = k$, the time interval $\interval := \{(k - 2\lceil n^{11/6}\rceil)\vee 0,\ldots, k - 1 \}$.
+In the final arguments we will need statements holding uniformly in a large enough time window before time $|X|$.
+Thus, conditionally on $|X| = k$, we let $k' = \max\{0, k - 2\lceil n^{11/6}\rceil\}$ and define the time interval $\interval := \{k',\ldots, k - 1 \}$.
 We will now prove that on $\interval$ the transposition process corresponding to the measure $\mu_{\beta,\theta,\mathcal{C}}$ behaves in a certain sense similarly to the mean-field case (corresponding to $\theta=1$ on the complete graph), i.e., for most values of $k$ the process, when conditioned on $|X| = k$, with high probability has splitting and merging probabilities comparable to the mean-field case.